Emulator Issues #8223

 One could most likely start with investigating the route the game takes through the exception handlers with the IPL and attempting to replicate that without the IPL.

-Updated by mimimi over 9 years ago
+Updated by mimimi almost 10 years ago

 Do the exception handlers from normal games work for this?
 Are they always the same, or are there differences?
 Could you dump those exception handlers when running any gamecube game, and use them for the Datel-AGP stuff?

-Updated by Sonicadvance1 over 9 years ago
+Updated by Sonicadvance1 almost 10 years ago

 The ones that regular games install with the SDK are the same as the ones that the IPL installs.